 No matter if you want to buy a house in Germany for yourself or an investment property, the easiest way is to use the below free online mortgage calculator.
 Just enter the house price, your down payment amount, and some other basic info.
 You can then see the different mortgage options in minutes.

 If you are reading this article, you are probably looking to buy a house in Germany.
 We bought our house in Germany a few years ago.
-It is the best investment we have ever had.
-If you are still struggling whether to buy or to rent, below are some reasons why it makes sense to buy.
+For us, it is the best investment we have ever had.
+Below are some reasons why we decided to buy our own property in Germany.

 Low interest rate

-The interest rate is extremely low at the moment.
+The interest rate is low at the moment.
 It means that it is very cheap to buy now.
 Our colleagues told us that he bought his house 15 years ago and the interest rate was around 5% back then.
 It was hard to believe!
-Our mortgage interest rate is about 1% now.
-My opinion is that as long as you can get a mortgage in Germany, you should buy instead of rent.
+Our mortgage interest rate is about 1% (in 2021).

 House price is rising